 Ideally, all public agencies with a real estate portfolio will participate in efforts to identify opportunities for residential development through the identification of surplus or vacant land and buildings, or properties still in use that could be used more intensively.
 In some communities, the school district is the largest public landholder; in others, the transit agency may hold a large amount of property as staging ground while a new station or transit line is built.
 As community needs change or projects are completed, these agencies should be active participants in identifying land and buildings that are no longer needed or where affordable housing could be added.

 As a starting point, cities can create and maintain a surplus land inventory with key attributes of available parcels, making it easier to quickly identify sites that might be good candidates for affordable housing.
 Periodic audits of each city department can help to uncover parcels that can be added to the inventory, which may be available to the public or reserved for internal use only.
 Local jurisdictions are encouraged to go beyond assessments of surplus land to look creatively at additional locations that could be repurposed for residential development—such as surface parking lots and low-density community centers in an area where densities have increased.
 Communities can also facilitate identification of available sites by convening regular interagency meetings.
-These meetings may be led by the department housing or community development or another agency.
+These meetings may be led by the department of housing, community development, or another agency.

 Cities that create a program encouraging the use of publicly owned land for affordable housing development will need to determine if eligibility is limited to non-profit organizations or open to all developers who agree to commit to affordability requirements.
 Cities may also require project sponsors to demonstrate a track record of successful development and management of affordable or mixed-income housing.
 In addition to eligibility requirements for the developer, the policy will need to specify requirements for eligible developments – with respect to housing type, the affordability level served, and the duration of affordability required.
 Eligibility may also be contingent on a commitment to deliver the proposed project within a specified time period (e.g., 5 years).
 See related briefs: Balancing increases in affordable housing in resource-rich areas with investments in low-income neighborhoods; Determine the duration of required affordability for dedicated affordable housing; Setting income eligibility levels for local housing programs.